 Get Google Webmaster Tools

 Want to know how Google robots see your site?
-Webmaster Tools will tell you how many pages their robots have harmcrawled and what they see.
+Webmaster Tools will tell you how many pages their robots have crawled and what they see.
 If and when they find dangerous files they will throw up the red warning page and send you an email notice.
 To remove the warning, you must clean your site and resubmit your site map to Google via the Webmaster Tools dashboard.

 Install a security program